flightlessmango/MangoHud/README.md

 ### Flatpak

-If you are using Flatpaks, you will have to add the [Flathub repository](https://flatpak.org/setup/) for your specific distribution, and then, to install it, execute:
+Add the [Flathub repository](https://flatpak.org/setup/) for your specific distribution.
+To install it, execute:

-For Flatpak:

 ```
 flatpak install org.freedesktop.Platform.VulkanLayer.MangoHud